alexandramorajara/MyProjects/README.md

 # MyProjects

 ## About me

+Hello!

-I'm Alexandra Elizabeth Mora Jara, a dedicated Data Analyst with over four years of experience in data analysis and business problem-solving.
+Welcome to my portfolio, my name is Alexandra Elizabeth Mora Jara, a dedicated Data Analyst with over four years of experience in data analysis and business problem-solving.
 This repository was created to highlight my analytical and technical skills, featuring my proficiency in tools such as Power BI, SQL, Excel, Python and more.

 Through this portfolio I aim to showcase my skills, share various projects I've worked on and track my ongoing progress in the field of Data Analytics.
-Whether you're here to explore my work, collaborate on projects, or simply learn more about my capabilities, I hope you find this repository both informative and inspiring :]
+Whether you're here to explore my work, collaborate on projects, or simply learn more about my capabilities, I hope you find this repository both informative and inspiring :)

 Feel free to browse through my projects, review my certifications, and get a sense of the analytical solutions I've delivered to drive business success.